near/docs/docs/develop/node/rpc/run-rpc-node-without-nearup.md

 ### 4. Replacing the `config.json`

+In Step 3, if you had not specify which boot nodes to use during init, please replace the `config.json`.
 The generated `config.json` will be missing a `boot_nodes` parameter (it is empty) so we will need to replace it with a full one.
 You can do this one of two ways:

 1. Download `config.json` [here](https://s3-us-west-1.amazonaws.com/build.nearprotocol.com/nearcore-deploy/testnet/config.json) and replace it in your working dir (`~/.near/config.json`).